Plymouth shootings: Government responds to coroner's recommendations

 - Published

-The government has responded to a coroner's call for "root and branch reform" of gun laws after a mass shooting in Plymouth.
+Ministers have begun a consultation into firearms licensing but stopped short of accepting a coroner's call for "root and branch reform" after a mass shooting in Plymouth.

 Policing minister Chris Philp said the government would provide £500,000 for a national police training programme.

-He also announced a review of firearms licensing fees to move to "full cost recovery" for police.
+He also announced a review of firearms licensing fees.

-However, two other recommendations have been rejected and others are subject to a consultation.
+However, two recommendations were rejected and others not immediately accepted.

 Jake Davison, 22, used a legally-held shotgun to kill his mother Maxine Davison, 51, and four others before shooting himself in the Keyham area of the city on 12 August 2021.